schlezes/stock-api/README.md

 With that, attached below is an example of that calculation.

 Clockwise rotation is price increase.
+Blue pie indicates price increased for the day, usually from a red dot.

 Counter-clockwise is price decrease.
+Red pie indicates a price decrease for the day, usually from a red dot.

 Green dots are price up for the day.

 Red dots are price down for the day.